NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 ### Running the NSO Images using Docker Compose <a href="#sec.example-docker-compose" id="sec.example-docker-compose"></a>

 This example covers the necessary information to manifest the use of NSO images to compile packages and run NSO.
-Using Docker Compose is not a requirement, but a simple tool for defining and running a multi-container setup where you want to run both the Production and Development images in an efficient manner.
+Using Docker Compose is not a requirement, but a simple tool for defining and running a multi-container setup where you want to run both the Production and Build images in an efficient manner.

 #### **Packages**